Head of Department

-At Pleckgate we want all students to think scientifically as this is an essential part of the cultural capital required to flourish in the modern, technological driven society.
-We cannot predict what the future holds for our students, but if they are able to form reasoned opinions based on the empirical evidence, then they will be able to make informed decisions on the ethical questions that are increasingly generated in the ever more technological world.
-We do not know whether artificial intelligence, climate change, big data, genetic technologies, or some other scientific development as yet unimagined will be the pressing concern in the lifetime of our students.
+At Pleckgate we want all pupils to think scientifically as this is an essential part of the cultural capital required to flourish in the modern, technological driven society.
+We cannot predict what the future holds for our pupils, but if they are able to form reasoned opinions based on the empirical evidence, then they will be able to make informed decisions on the ethical questions that are increasingly generated in the ever more technological world.
+We do not know whether artificial intelligence, climate change, big data, genetic technologies, or some other scientific development as yet unimagined will be the pressing concern in the lifetime of our pupils.
 However, if we teach them to evaluate the evidence, follow the dictates of logic and reason, then we may have confidence that they are best equipped to deal with the situation.

 Pleckgate High School’s science curriculum follows the National Curriculum.
-Students begin their science studies through ‘enquiry’ as well as developing fundamental practical skills to learn how to safely practice science.
+Pupils begin their science studies through ‘enquiry’ as well as developing fundamental practical skills to learn how to safely practice science.
 The curriculum focuses on the fundamental principles of each scientific discipline with each new topic being built on the prior knowledge from earlier study.
 Chemistry, biology and physics are taught discretely and careful consideration has been taken to ensure the revisiting of learning is scheduled so that the vast amount of knowledge, skills and understanding are embedded and consolidated.